chrisguest75/shell_examples/60_create_hls_from_segments/README.md

 Ref: [47_ffmpeg/README.md](../47_ffmpeg/README.md)

+NOTE: If running on linux you'll need to switch the gdate and gseq or setup aliases for them.
+On MacOS you'll need `coreutils` installed.

 ## How it works

 Take an mp3 file and decode it to a wav file.
 Split this file up into 10 second chunks of either wav or aac.